sonata-project/SonataAdminBundle/docs/reference/annotations.rst

 Annotations
 ===========

-All annotations require jms/di-extra-bundle, it can easily be installed by composer:
+All annotations require ``jms/di-extra-bundle``, it can be installed by composer:

 .. code-block:: bash